-Evidence of attainment of the curricular aims, in placements recognized and inspected by the Manpower and Training Committee of the Irish College of Ophthalmologists is evaluated through the annual CAPA appraisal assessment process undertaken by the Irish College of Ophthalmologists on behalf of the Irish Surgical Post Graduate Training Committee (ISPTC).
+Evidence of attainment of the curricular aims, in placements recognized and inspected by the Training Standards & Regulations Committee of the Irish College of Ophthalmologists is evaluated through the annual CAPA appraisal assessment process undertaken by the Irish College of Ophthalmologists on behalf of the Irish Surgical Post Graduate Training Committee (ISPTC).

 Purpose - The CAPA Process is an evaluation tool which is designed to assess the progress of trainees.
-The CAPA scrutinises each trainee's suitability to progress to the next stage of, or complete, the training program.
+The CAPA scrutinises each trainee's suitability to progress to the next stage of, or complete, the training programme.
 It bases its recommendations on the evidence that has been gathered in the trainee's learning portfolio during the period between CAPA reviews.
 The CAPA is not in itself an assessment exercise of clinical or professional competence but records that the required curriculum competences and experience are being acquired, and that this is at an appropriate rate by providing a coherent record of a trainee's progress across multiple areas (clinical skills, assessments, presentations / publications and audit and examinations) by the end of their training.

-The CAPA takes place on a 12 monthly basis for all HST trainees.
+Trainees submit CAPA documentation to the College on a 6 monthly basis.
+The formal CAPA takes place on a 12 monthly basis for all HST trainees.
 The trainee's learning portfolio provides the evidence of progress.
 It is the trainee's responsibility to ensure that the documentary evidence is completed in adequate time for the CAPA.
-The Program Director will monitor trainees' progress to ensure that a program of remediation will, if necessary, be provided to assist individual trainees to successfully complete their training.
+The Dean and Programme Director will monitor a trainees' progress to ensure that a programme of remediation will, if necessary, be provided to assist individual trainees to successfully complete their training.

-The CAPA Panel Program Director, Dean, Chair of the Training Committee and assigned Educational Supervisors.
+The CAPA Panel includes the Training Programme Director, Dean, and assigned Educational Supervisors.